How long does it take to make a bar of soap?

 How are my products tested?

 Initially I test out my products to see how they perform and whether I like them.
 This can take many months, testing out different ingredients, adjusting the amounts and ratios, testing out packaging for the item plus many other considerations.
 Finally, when I’m happy with the product I then send the details of the product to be assessed to a Cosmetic safety assessor.
 Legally all products that come into contact with the skin must be tested by a chemist.
-Once I have had the report back from them then I must list the products long with ingredients and packaging on a UK portal.
+Once I have had the report back from them then I must list the products along with ingredients and packaging on a UK portal.
 This is so that emergency services and the Poisons centre can access details about my products if ever anyone was admitted to hospital with a severe reaction.
 They can then access the information quickly in in order to treat the patient.
 This is very rare, but it is there as a safety precaution.